Home→Insights→How Much Does Custom Software Development Actually Cost?

 Check What Is Included

 Does the quote include discovery?
 Design?
 Testing?
 Deployment?
 Documentation?
 Training?
 Post-launch support?
-A higher quote that includes everything is often better value than a lower quote that excludes design, testing, and deployment — which will cost extra anyway.
+A higher quote that includes everything is often better value than a lower quote that excludes design, testing, and deployment, which will cost extra anyway.

 Ask About Their Domain Experience

 A team that has built CRMs before will be faster and make fewer mistakes than a generalist team learning your industry on the job.
-Domain experience directly translates to lower costs — even if the hourly rate is higher.
+Domain experience directly translates to lower costs, even if the hourly rate is higher.

 Ask What Happens After Launch

 Who fixes bugs?
 Who handles security updates?
 What does ongoing support cost?
-A company that disappears after deployment is not cheaper — they are more expensive, because you will pay someone else to learn their codebase.
+A company that disappears after deployment is not cheaper.
+They are more expensive, because you will pay someone else to learn their codebase.

 THE HONEST TAKE

 The right question is not "how much does custom software cost?"
 It is "what does it cost to keep running on software that does not fit my business?"
-If your team spends hours every week on workarounds, manual data entry, and fighting tools that do not match your workflow — calculate that cost over a year.
+If your team spends hours every week on workarounds, manual data entry, and fighting tools that do not match your workflow.
+Calculate that cost over a year.
 The number is almost always higher than the cost of building something that actually fits.

 How We Work

-At the end of discovery, you get a detailed scope document with a fixed-price quote for the build.
+Every engagement starts with a paid discovery phase: one to two weeks understanding your business, mapping your workflow, and defining exact scope.
+At the end, you get a detailed scope document with a clear quote for the build.
 If you decide not to proceed, you keep the scope document and can use it with any other team.
 No lock-in.
 We also include a 90-day stabilization period after launch.
-Tell us what you are building and we will give you an honest number.

 Five Questions to Ask Before You Budget